Design A-150 battleship: Armament

 The design of the A-150s called for a main battery of six 45-caliber 51-centimeter guns in three twin turrets.
 These would have been the largest ever fitted to a capital ship, dwarfing the 46-centimeter guns mounted on the Yamato class, and were a key factor in naval historians William H. Garzke and Robert O. Dulin's argument that the A-150s would have been the "most powerful battleships in history".
 Construction of two of the 51-centimeter guns was ordered in 1941 for trials at the Kure Naval Arsenal and detailed designs of their turrets were drawn up.
 The turrets would have weighed 2780 t and each gun would have massed 227 t.
 They would have had a total length of 23.56 m and the bore length was to have been around 22.84 m.
 The armor-piercing shells would have weighed 1950 kg.

 The composition of the A-150's secondary armament is not fully known.
 Historians Eric Lacroix and Linton Wells have written that Japanese designers were considering mounting a large number of 65-caliber 10 cm Type 98 dual-purpose guns, though this was not final.
 These guns had a maximum elevation of +90°, which gave them an effective ceiling of 11000 m and a horizontal range of 14000 m.
 They fired 13 kg projectiles at a muzzle velocity of 1030 m/s, although resulting wear on the barrels reduced their designed lifespan to only about 350 rounds.
 They were able to fire 15–19 rounds per minute.

 Construction

 As war with the United States became increasingly likely over the Second Sino-Japanese War, and particularly after the Japanese seizure of French Indochina in mid-1940, all design work on battleships was diverted in early 1941—even though the A-150's design was nearly complete—in order to focus on higher-priority warships like aircraft carriers and cruisers.
 Two A-150s, provisionally designated as Warships Number 798 and 799, were projected in a 1942 building program.
 Under this plan, 798 would have been built in the same dock as Shinano, while 799 would be built in Kure in the same dock as Yamato after a fourth Yamato-class ship was launched.
-The ships would have then have been finished in 1946–1947, but the war's turn against the Japanese after the Battle of Midway meant that the need for ships other than battleships never abated.
+The ships would then have been finished in 1946–1947, but the war's turn against the Japanese after the Battle of Midway meant that the need for ships other than battleships never abated.